gastaldi/quarkus-extension-catalog-service/README.md

 }
 ```

-At this point, there is a simple extension repository specification file in YAML format (an example can be found in `playground\quarkus-extensions-repo.yaml`)
-that lists Maven coordinates of the existing platform BOMs as well as Maven coordinates of extensions that aren't appearing in any platform.
-Theoretically, this kind of file could be exposed to the users and be defining the content of an extension repository (e.g. Quarkus community extension repository).

-There is a repository builder (implemented in the `builder` module) that can parse the spec yaml file and build the corresponding object model that
-allows to perform all sorts of queries accross the repository, such as:
+The idea is to provide an utility that would allow to perform all sorts of queries across the repository, such as:

-* which Quarkus Core versions are supported in the repository;
+* which Quarkus Core versions are available;
 * which platforms are available;
 * which extensions are available.